zackyao11/Data_Skills_2_project/README.md

 Remote retrieval of datasets should have a method of toggling the download attempt depending on either a setting or by looking to see if the files are already downloaded.
 This is best practice, and will save me from having to download data for the entire class.
+If your data is too large to be easily committed, as per step 2, discuss with me for the best way to accomodate it.

 Your final repository must contain the following:
 1. Your code and commit history